wp-plugins/wp-forecast/readme.txt

 == Changelog ==

+= v3.8 (2012-02-05) =
+* fixed a special data constellation returned by accuweather for the pressure
+* changed js loading to load thickbox only in admin dialog
+* changed search dialog to an ajax like replacement
+* redesigned the admin dialog a bit more convenient
+* fixed an url problem in connection check

 = v3.7 (2011-12-21) =
 * fixed include of wordpress specific vars (wp-config.php, wp-load.php) to support secure setting